MadeInShineA/EstimEat-frontend/README.md

-# EstimEat - Swiss Commune Analytics
+# EstimEat Frontend - Restaurant Location Intelligence

-A modern, interactive web application for exploring Swiss commune population trends and demographic data.
-Built with React, TypeScript, and Leaflet for comprehensive geospatial analysis.
+This is the frontend repository for the EstimEat project, a data-driven platform helping restaurant owners find the best locations to open their businesses in Swiss communes.
+Built with React, TypeScript, and Leaflet for comprehensive geospatial analysis and location intelligence.

 ## Features

-- **Interactive Heat Maps**: Visualize commune data with dynamic heatmaps and custom markers
+- **Interactive Map**: Explore Swiss communes with interactive heatmaps and detailed geographic data visualization
+- **Demography per City**: Detailed demographic data and population statistics for each Swiss commune
+- **New Buildings**: Track construction trends and new building developments across communes
+- **Third Sector Jobs**: Detailed data on jobs in the third sector across Swiss communes
+- **Third Sector Establishments**: Information on establishments in the third sector for economic analysis
+- **Restaurants Growth**: Monitor the growth in number of restaurants and dining establishments over time
 - **Real-time Search**: Find communes instantly with intelligent search functionality
 - **Dark Mode**: Full dark theme support with smooth transitions
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
-- **Data Analytics**: Access population growth, economic indicators, and trend analysis
 - **Modern UI**: Glassmorphism effects, smooth animations, and professional design

 ## Tech Stack